 Pour the maple syrup mixture over the dry ingredients.
 Stir until the matzo is fully coated.

 Spread in an even layer on a rimmed, parchment-lined large baking sheet.
-Bake on the upper rack of the oven for 20 to 30 minutes, stirring twice during cooking.
+Bake on the upper rack of the oven for 30 to 40 minutes, until the matzo is crisp and the almonds and coconut are toasted, stirring twice during cooking.

 Remove from the oven and cool fully.
 Break up the clusters if you like, or leave the granola chunky.